--Each sample is obtained by collecting small sample to a depth of 0-15cm using a hoe
+-Each sample is obtained by collecting small sample to a depth of 0-15cm using a hoe.

--The 5 soils are put in a basin and mixed thoroughly before 1 kg soils is removed and put in a clean container
+-The 5 soils are put in a basin and mixed thoroughly before 1 kg soils is removed and put in a clean container.

 -These are taken for analysis in a laboratory.
 If however a farmer has access to the mobile soil scanner, he will simply call and the analysis will be done on the farm.
-The scanner also provides fertilizer application instructions.
+The scanner also provides fertiliser application instructions.

 Soil sampling and analysis starts from experts visiting the garden, where samples from all parts of the garden are taken.
 While this is happening such areas shouldn’t have any trace of organic manure like cow dung, chicken dung or any other fertilizer as these could compromise the final results.